-Here’s what our therapist has to say about Thai Massage:
+Here’s what our therapist, Kirana, has to say about Thai Massage:

 Thai Massage is an ancient healing system combining acupressure points.
 Ayurveda from India and assisted yoga postures to release blockages balance the flow of energy throughout the body and diminish the muscle tension.
 The client wears loose, comfortable clothing and lies on a mat on the floor.
 I follow designated body energy lines by using hands, forearms, elbows, knees and feet as a part of rhythmic pressing, flowing movements and stretching of the entire body.